PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Other solution techniques and tools

 \section{Other solution techniques and tools}

-In the \textsc{nesta} paper, \cite{NESTA}, extensive experiments are carried out, comparing the effectiveness of state-of-the-art sparse reconstruction algorithms.
-The code used to run these experiments is available at \url{http://www.acm.caltech.edu/~nesta}.
-We have modified this \textsc{nesta} experiment infrastructure to include \textsc{parnes} in its tests and repeated some of the tests in \cite{NESTA} with the same experimental standards and parameters.
-Refer to the \cite{NESTA} for a detailed description of the experiments.
-The algorithms tested and their experimental details are described below.
+In the our numerical experiments, we compare \textsc{parnes} with other state-of-the-art methods.
+The algorithms we test and their experimental details are described below.
 Note that the algorithms either solve \textsc{bp}$(\sigma)$ or \textsc{qp}$(\lambda)$.